exkcd/blog/about.md

 Hey, I'm Rey.
 I am currently studying computer science and philosophy at the University of Colorado in Boulder, Colorado.

-I am currently intrested in full-stack devlopment with an emphasis on frontend because backend makes my head hurt.
+I am currently interested in full-stack development with an emphasis on frontend because backend makes my head hurt.
 I am also interested in artificial intelligence, and more specifically the large language models and how the bridge between linguistics interacts with machine learning.

 <br/>